Emergent rate-based dynamics in duplicate-free populations of spiking neurons

-because of the radial symmetry of the joint stationary distribution of the variables $\{m_\mu\}_{\mu=1}^p$.
-The bound~\eqref{eq:bound_correl} is tight, if the virtual self-interaction weights $\gamma_i=0$, that is, if $J_{ii}=\frac{1}{cN}\sum_{\mu=1}^p\xi_{i\mu}\left(\phi(\xi_{i\mu})-a\right)$.
-The bound~\eqref{eq:bound_correl} also holds for the pairwise correlations in the SNN~\eqref{eq:SNN} since the addition of spike noise can only reduce correlations.
-Henceforth, we write $C^{\mathrm{rec}}_{ij}$ the pairwise correlation~\eqref{eq:correl_def} between the `rec' units $x_i$ and $x_j$.
+Although the approximation~\eqref{eq:bound_correl} is heuristic, it proves to by highly accurate in the context of the models considered here, as demonstrated by simulations (Fig~\ref{fig:setup}B,C). }

-If the number of patterns $p$ is kept constant as $N\to\infty$, the limit RNN is a low-rank mean-field model (without disorder) \cite{MasOst18,BeiDub21}.
-In such low-rank models, the bound~\eqref{eq:bound_correl} is asymptotically tight for the $C^{\mathrm{rec}}_{ij}$, since the virtual self-interaction weights $\gamma_i\to 0$ as $N\to\infty$.
-However, duplicates accumulate as $N\to\infty$ because the distribution of correlations $\{C^{\mathrm{rec}}_{ij}\}_{i<j}$ converges to a limit density with a strictly positive mass around $1$, indicating that the number of duplicates per unit grows linearly with $N$.
+If the number of patterns $p$ is kept constant as $N\to\infty$, the limit RNN is a low-rank mean-field model (without disorder) \cite{MasOst18,BeiDub21}. {In this case}, duplicates accumulate as $N\to\infty$ because the distribution of correlations $\{C^{\mathrm{rec}}_{ij}\}_{i<j}$ {(under the approximation~\eqref{eq:bound_correl})} converges to a limit density with a strictly positive mass around $1$, indicating that the number of duplicates per unit grows linearly with $N$.
 More specifically, for any fixed $p>1$, the limit density is given by the so-called ``Gegenbauer distribution'' with parameter $p$,

-which is the orthogonal projection of the uniform distribution on the unit sphere $\mathbb{S}^{p-1}$ onto its diameter (Fig~\ref{fig:setup}B; proof in \footnotemark[1]).
-Intuitively, the explanation for the accumulation of duplicates is the same as in the ring model presented above, except that, here, the fixed space is not a ring but $\mathbb{R}^p$: unit $i$ has coordinate $\bxi_i = (\xi_{i1}, \dots, \xi_{ip})$ and units with similar coordinates receive similar recurrent and external inputs.
-Therefore, if $p$ is kept fixed as $N\to\infty$, we fall again in the case of spatial averaging over neuronal duplicates (i) leading to neural field equations \footnote{See Supplemental Material at [URL will be inserted by publisher] Sec.~II for additional explanations.}.
+which is the orthogonal projection of the uniform distribution on the unit sphere $\mathbb{S}^{p-1}$ onto its diameter (Fig~\ref{fig:setup}B; proof in {SM~Sec.~I} \footnotemark[1]).
+Intuitively, the explanation for the accumulation of duplicates is the same as in the ring model presented above, except that here the fixed space is not a ring but $\mathbb{R}^p$: unit $i$ has {random normal coordinates} $\bxi_i = (\xi_{i1}, \dots, \xi_{ip})$ {\cite{HemGre86,HemGre88}} and units with similar coordinates receive similar recurrent and external inputs.
+Therefore, if $p$ is kept fixed as $N\to\infty$, we fall into the case of spatial averaging over neuronal duplicates (i) leading to neural field equations (see {SM~Sec.~II} \footnotemark[1]).